 Christopher Sheels was born in 1776, the second child of Alce (likely pronounced “Al-sie”), a spinner at Mansion House Farm.
 Her other children included Anna, Judy, Viner, Ariana (who died in 1778 as an infant), Emery, Tom, Charles, and Henrietta (or Emenetta).
 By 1799 Alce had married a free black man named Charles.1

-In 1789 fifteen-year-old Christopher was among the eight enslaved people taken from Mount Vernon to serve in Washington’s presidential household in New York.
+In 1789 thirteen-year-old Christopher was among the eight enslaved people taken from Mount Vernon to serve in Washington’s presidential household in New York.
 He likely worked as a waiter.
 When the capital moved to Philadelphia a year later, he was also among those whom Washington secretly rotated out of Pennsylvania to avoid the 1780 law allowing enslaved people to claim their freedom after six months’ residency in the state.

 In September 1791, Christopher was sent back to Mount Vernon, where he began working as a carpenter.2 When Washington and his family returned to Virginia after his second term ended in 1797, Christopher was transferred back to the house and assumed the position of Washington’s valet, or personal manservant.
 As valet, Sheels—like William Lee before him—wore a white-and-red livery suit and looked after Washington’s daily needs.